intel-unesp-mcp/infieri2019-session2/README.md

 we know that the code does the bulk of its processing without encountering a boundary condition.

-Have a look at the source code ‘diffusion_peel.c’ and compare with the previous version, ‘diffusion_ompvect.c’.
+Have a look at the source code `diffusion_peel.c` and compare with the previous version, `diffusion_ompvect.c`.
 Since only our starting and ending x coordinates 0 and nx-1 will hit the boundary condition, we can create an inner loop without any boundary checks by simply ensuring we process x indices from 1 to nx-2.
 Furthermore, since the stencil always